Teaching for Inclusion & Diversity

 - Ask trusted colleagues for their perspectives.
 If nearby colleagues can't answer questions about assumptions and potential bias frankly, you may be able to find remote colleagues within your discipline at disciplinary conferences—especially if there are educational sessions or sessions devoted to diversity within your field.

 Read about various kinds of privilege and reflect on how they may be operating for you.
-E.g., here’s a recent post on white privilege, with linked resources, including those related to gender privilege.
+E.g., here's a reflection on white privilege, with linked resources, including those related to gender privilege.

-- Become more knowledgeable about socioeconomic effects in colleges
+- Become more knowledgeable about socioeconomic and first-generation effects in colleges

 and universities; again, reflect on your own background and what may be